kauzerei/openautolab/docs/src/making_parts.md

 To make sure it's strong enough you may try several strategies:

  - print it sideways (supports needed and it may be tricky to cut thread on them afterwards)
- - to keep layers thin, speed low and temperature high, without cooling (make sure that layers are squished together and have enough time and temperature to fuse)
+ - to keep layers thin, speed low and temperature high, without cooling (this make sure that layers are squished together and have enough time and temperature to fuse)
  - remelt in powder salt (tricky to fine tune the temperature and time, but may be worth it)

 However I recommend buying M8 plastic screws, drilling 4mm holes in them and shortening their heads, that may be way easier.